Originally Published on February 27, 2019. Last Updated on September 18, 2023.

 Outdoor patios can take on any shape imaginable — there’s the standard square shape, circular, elongated, and the trickier to work with asymmetrical patios.

-Whether your home was already outfitted with an irregularly shaped patio or you plan on building one yourself the layout will require a bit of planning and creativity.
+Whether your home was already outfitted with an irregularly shaped patio or you plan on building one yourself the layout will require some planning and creativity.
 Before you become overwhelmed remind yourself that round or unique patio designs still function the same as a round or square space, just with a little extra flexibility.

-Below are a few tips on how to choose the best patio design for your home.
+Below are a few tips on choosing the best patio design for your home.

 Find the “Squares and Circles” of Your Patio